The rise of the Python ecosystem for Data Processing

 • Deep Learning on GPU with no previous knowledge

-• Additional librairies:
+• Additional libraries:

 • pytorch-lightning